 Fasteners made from stainless steel wire of 3 mm diameter shall be used for products of Class 2 type mesh.
-The stainless-steel wire for the fastener shall conform to Grade 1 steel of IS 4454 (Part 4) with a minimum tensile strength of 1 550 MPa.
+The stainless-steel wire for the fastener shall conform to Grade 1 steel of IS 4454 (Part 4) with a minimum tensile strength of 1550 MPa.

 The standard sizes of gabion boxes, revet mattresses, and sack gabions are given in Tables 3,4 and 5 respectively.
+The strength requirements of the hexagonal wire mesh panel for all relevant products are shown in Table 6.
 Any other size as agreed to between the purchaser and the manufacturer.

 Table 1: Minimum mass of zinc/zinc alloy coating for heavily coated, soft type for different wire sizes used in gabion, sack gabions, revet mattresses